VaspulaVijayaLakshmi/BinarySearch/README.md

 Here, you’re not finding an index, but the optimal answer in a numeric or conceptual range (min/max resources, distance, capacity).

+1 Capacity to Ship Packages – https://lnkd.in/gNcxa9nx

+Hard
 1️ Median of Two Sorted Arrays – https://lnkd.in/g7dV4DcJ
 2️ Split Array Largest Sum – https://lnkd.in/gxjnTK7m
 3️ Aggressive Cows (GFG/LC variant) – https://lnkd.in/gqGF9KmH
-4️ Capacity to Ship Packages – https://lnkd.in/gNcxa9nx
-5️ K-th Smallest Pair Distance – https://lnkd.in/g4yAeSq8
+4 K-th Smallest Pair Distance – https://lnkd.in/g4yAeSq8